Elementary Real Analysis: The sequence is not P-recurrent

-holding for every $n\ge n_0\ge k$, we can replace the coefficients $p_i(x)$ with other polynomials $q_i(x)$ such that the new relation holds for every $n\ge k$. \end{exer} See book \cite{stan_ECII} of R.\,P. Stanley for uses of P-recurrent sequences in enumerative combinatorics.
-In this section we prove, with the help of Rolle's mean value theorem, the following result.
+holding for every $n\ge n_0\ge k$, we can replace the coefficients $p_i(x)$ with other polynomials $q_i(x)$ such that the new relation holds for every $n\ge k$. \end{exer} See the book \cite{stan_ECII} for uses of P-recurrent sequences in enumerative combinatorics.
+In this section, we use Theorem~\ref{thm_Rolle} to prove the following.